craigtonlian/complainus-frontend/README.md

 rake db:seed
 ```

-6. Your Rails API is set up locally.
+6. Your Rails API is now set up locally.
 You can test the app by creating a new user account, or by logging in using pre-seeded users such as

 ```bash
 {